How the programme works

 Programme timeline

-Our National Graduate Programme enables you to positively impact the lives of many people.
-Over two years you will develop leadership and problem-solving skills, embodying all the attributes that you will need to succeed.
+Our National Graduate Programme enables you to positively impact the lives of many people by reducing crime.
+Over two years you will develop your leadership and problem-solving skills and rebuild trust in communities.

 Pre-academy

 You will get to attend an in-person induction event, with all your travel and accommodation covered.
-Here you will meet your peers who will be joining your force and the wider programme, Police Now members of staff, as well as representatives at your force and inspirational guest speakers.
-On top of that you will have a dedicated Recruitment Officer who will support you as you drive your readiness for academy.
-You will also get to attend drop-in sessions so you have all the information you need, pre-learn to help you make a great start in your policing career, and much more.
+Here you will meet other offer holders, Police Now staff, force representatives and inspirational guest speakers.
+You will also have a dedicated Recruitment Officer who will support you through pre-employment checks with Police Now and the force you will be joining.

 Academy